armcknight/armcknight.com/README.md

 # TODO

 - [ ] for each entry in links, list other tags each link has besides the main heading it's appearing under
+- [ ] if a tag index only has one entry, hide the "Previously:" header